beelol/vending-machine/README.md

     gem install rspec

 ## Running
+Once you have downloaded or cloned the repository, assuming it is unzipped, enter the repository in your terminal.

-Vending Machine can be run with the following commands:
+After navigating to its repository, Vending Machine can be run with the following command:

     ruby vending_machine_driver.rb

 You can of course also make your own driver, and run it with the ruby command.

 ## Testing
 Vending Machine can be tested with the following command:

     rspec